MicrosoftDocs/PowerShell-Docs/reference/7.2/PowerShellGet/Install-Module.md

 - In PowerShellGet 1.x versions, the default is **AllUsers**, which requires elevation for install.
 - For PowerShellGet versions 2.0.0 and above in PowerShell 6 or higher:
-  - The default is **CurrentUser**, which doesn't require  elevation for install
+  - The default is **CurrentUser**, which doesn't require  elevation for install.
-  - If you are running in an elevated session, the default is **AllUsers**
+  - If you are running in an elevated session, the default is **AllUsers**.

 ```yaml
 Type: System.String